ravendb/samples-crypto-app/README.md

 https://ravendb-samples-crypto-app.netlify.com

-## Database Export
+## Database Exports

-You can download a sample export of the RavenDB database [here](#tbd) that you can import into your own RavenDB instance locally or in [RavenDB Cloud](https://cloud.ravendb.net).
+You can download sample exports of the RavenDB database [here](exports) that you can import into your own RavenDB instance locally or in [RavenDB Cloud](https://cloud.ravendb.net).

 ## Components